One of the reasons I love Alley is because they provide opportunities for you to attend incredible conferences like RenderATL.

 We lean on Slack.

-We have three active UX design oriented Slack channels that are used for asynchronous communication and design support:
+We have two active UX design oriented Slack channels that are used for asynchronous communication and design support:

 - A review channel.
 Here, we drop work in at any stage of its production for critique from other designers and strategists.
 Before work goes out to clients, it is common for people to share logo sketches, wireframes, style tiles, and design prototypes for internal peer review.
 In this way we learn from one another and our clients receive peer reviewed work.